markhm/markhm.github.io/article.md

 We confirm that this worked by retrieving the secret: `kubectl get secrets`.
 This gives the token we need to login to the UI Dashboard.
 Copy and be ready to paste when opening the [Web UI](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/).

 #### 6: Deploying to Kubernetes
 Before we can only deploy our application, we need to defined it in a Kubernetes configuration file, which follows the YAML format.
+Save the following in the root of the `vaadin-ai-chat` project with filename `vaadin-chat.yml`:

 ```
 apiVersion: apps/v1